Skip to Main Content

 2. Join our District TAG Canvas Group

-3. Bring $25 cash or check to the library before Sep 12, 2024.
-The money is used to offset TAG expenditures like desserts, soda, & reading incentives. **If this is a hardship for any student, please communicate this privately to Mrs. Nocita.
+3. There is a suggested $25 participation fee.
+This is used to offset TAG expenditures like desserts, soda, & reading incentives. **If this is a hardship for any student, please communicate this privately to Mrs. Nocita.
 Money will not be an obstacle to becoming a member.

 4. Put the meetings on your calendar or planner!
 We meet during your lunch period.